Paul70/GitCheatSheet/cheatsheet.md

         # git push -u origin <local_feature_branch>
 <hr>

-## <H3>1.2 Rebase a local branch onto origin/main and push origin/main to that new, rebased history
+<H3>Rebase a local branch onto origin/main and push origin/main to that new, rebased history</H3>

 - Step 1: Checkout your local branch you want to rebase and get updates, especially for remote origin/main by doing a fetch all.
 Eventually have a look on the commit graph (e.g. with gitk).
 - Step 2: Do a interactive rebase onto origin/master.
 In case of squashing commits, remember that you must pick the first commit.
 Also give a meaningful squash commit description.
 If conflicts occur, resolve them.
 - Step 3: Switch to your local main and simply fast-forward it to origin/main.
 That should be possible since you do not work directly on your local master branch.